 Kirsten Cavendish is an accomplished and award-winning film & commercial director with 20+ years of international experience.
-She has expanded into feature-film development with the Cavendish Fante Picture Company (CFPC) which she formed with her business partner, John V. Fante.
+She created Cavendish Fante Picture Company, (CFPC) with her business partner, John V. Fante, to develop and produce independent feature films.

 Kirsten’s recent romantic-comedy short film, Scooterman, which she directed and co-produced in London, has entertained people worldwide and garnered critical acclaim and audience-choice awards at film festivals in Cannes, Los Angeles, Chicago, Palm Springs and Santa Barbara.
 Two other recent short films, LUCKY & THE SQUARE OF THE CUBE screened at the 2013 Cannes Festival Court Metrage and in festivals in the USA.
 In addition to a feature-length version of Scooterman, Kirsten has several other CFPC film projects in development.

 Born and educated in England, Kirsten spent much of her childhood in London, Dublin and Venice.
-She began her professional career as a writer and journalist in the UK.
-There she became an agency creative director in the 1980′s with accounts that included BMW and American Express.
+She began her professional career as a writer and journalist in the UK, where she became an agency creative director in the 1980’s with accounts that included BMW and American Express.
 She then moved to South Africa and headed up a film production company.
 In 1992, she moved to Los Angeles and started her own production company and produced projects for Fortune 500 clients including: FedEx, Kodak, Nike, BMW, Four Seasons, Waldorf Astoria, Cisco, Microsoft, Cemex, Virgin Galactic and Virgin America.

-Moving into features, Kirsten was chosen by Roger Spottiswoode to spend six months on location in Rwanda directing the 2nd-Unit on his film, Shake Hands with the Devil.
-She was tasked with the bucolic opening title sequences and a number of key dialogue and action scenes.
-Kirsten directed local children and adult actors and extras in re-enacting scenes of the 1994 Rwanda genocide.
-The work included complex stunts, special effects and a large cast.
-(2nd-Unit Reel) Her talents as a director and worldwide filmmaking experience, made a major contribution to the film.
+Moving into features, Kirsten was chosen by Roger Spottiswoode to spend six months on location in Rwanda directing the 2nd-Unit on his feature film, Shake Hands with the Devil.
+Kirsten was tasked with the bucolic opening title sequence and numerous dialogue and action scenes where she directed local actors and young children, re-enacting scenes of the 1994 Rwanda genocide.
+The work included complex stunts, special effects and large groups of Rwandan extras.
+(2nd-Unit Reel) Her tireless resourcefulness and directing talents made a major contribution to the film.